 9. Globophobia (Fear of balloons)

-Globophobia is usually brought on by a traumatic experience with a balloon as a child, such as a balloon popping and the noise frightening them.
+Globophobia is usually brought on by a traumatic experience with a balloon as a child, such as popping a balloon and being frightened by the noise.
 It can also be linked to a fear of clowns (or coulrophobia), as the two are often found together.

 10. Hippopotomonstrosesquippedaliophobia (Fear of long words)

 Hippopotomonstrosesquippedaliophobia is a fear of long words.
 Ironically, it is also the longest word in the dictionary.
 Another name for this phobia is sesquipedalophobia.
-This phobia is thought to develop from being embarrassed by pronouncing long words incorrectly.
+It is believed that the phobia of long words develops from being embarrassed by pronouncing long words incorrectly.
 This may occur while reading aloud in front of the class as a child.
 The phobia can also be common in people with dyslexia.

 11. Ephebiphobia (Fear of adolescents)

 Ephebiphobia is a fear of adolescents or youth.
-People with ephebiphobia may perceive teenagers as out of control or dangerous.
-People with this fear may believe that teenagers are rude, unpredictable and do not follow rules.
+People with ephebiphobia may perceive teenagers as out of control or dangerous and believe they are rude, unpredictable and do not follow rules.
 This fear is thought to develop from the negative portrayal of teenagers in the media.
 People with ephebiphobia are afraid of teenagers and will not want to be around them.
-People with this fear may avoid going to a friend’s house if they have teenagers or going to places where teenagers tend to hang out.
+People with this fear may avoid going to a friend’s house if they have teenagers or avoid places where teenagers tend to hang out.

 12. Omphalophobia (Fear of belly buttons)

 Omphalophobia is a fear of belly buttons.
 People with omphalophobia will avoid seeing or touching belly buttons, even their own.
 They might even put a bandage over their belly button to avoid looking at it.
 They will sometimes avoid places where belly buttons might be exposed, like the beach.